 Tip: Don't forget to get your receipt and turn it in (or have it entered on your Horizon card), or the refund could be applied to your card after you return home.

 Turning in Your VAT Refund at the Airport

 You will find the VAT refund locations just past security and before the customs office at both Dublin Airport and Shannon Airport.

 Do be sure to figure in time at the airport to visit the VAT desks.
 While it is often a quick process, queues can form and cause a wait.

 When using a credit or debit card you should always pay in local currency.

-Though Dynamic Currency Conversion offers the ability to pay in your home currency be sure to say, “Charge in Euros” to get the best exchange rate.
+Though Dynamic Currency Conversion offers the ability to pay in your home currency always pay in the local currency – Euros in the Republic of Ireland and Pounds in Northern Ireland- to get the best exchange rate.

 Save or Share This Article